sofpn/rprimer/README.md

   - `getAssays()`: returns an `RprimerAssay` object.

-These objects are extensions of the `DataFrame` class from S4Vectors, and thus behave similar to traditional data frames.
+These objects are extensions of the `DataFrame` class from S4Vectors, and behave similar to traditional data frames.

 ### Installation